Calibration module stable¶

 List Verified calibrations for an Asset¶

-GET /calibrations?subsystem_or_asset_id=aaaa1111-2222-3333-4444-555555555555&latest_revision_status=Verified
+GET /calibrations?target_id=aaaa1111-2222-3333-4444-555555555555&latest_revision_status=Verified

 X-Principal-Id: 11111111-2222-3333-4444-555555555555

 Returns the page of calibrations on the Aerotech stage whose latest revision is blessed for production.
-Each item carries calibration_id, subsystem_or_asset_id, quantity, operating_point, revision_count, latest_revision_status, latest_revision_source_kind, defined_at, and last_revised_at, plus an opaque next_cursor for keyset pagination.
+Each item carries calibration_id, target_id, quantity, operating_point, revision_count, latest_revision_status, latest_revision_source_kind, defined_at, and last_revised_at, plus an opaque next_cursor for keyset pagination.

 The same query without latest_revision_status returns every calibration on the Asset (including those whose latest revision is still Provisional and those with no revisions yet).
 Reconstruction consumers that want only blessed values pass latest_revision_status=["Verified"]; alignment workflows that want the latest measurement of any kind drop the filter.